-A: We provide clients with choices in their treatment and recovery, offering these therapies: one-on-one therapy, cognitive behavioral therapy, dialectical behavior therapy, EMDR therapy, group therapy, recreational therapy, music therapy, art therapy, and many types of holistic or alternative therapies.
+A: We provide clients with choices in their treatment and recovery, offering these therapies: one-on-one therapy, cognitive behavioral therapy, dialectical behavior therapy, EMDR therapy, group therapy, recreational therapy, music therapy, art therapy, yoga, physical fitness coaching, mindfulness, and many types of holistic or alternative therapies.
 In addition, we realize how important the family dynamic is to the recovery process so we also offer integrated family therapy to help heal the client and their family.

 Q: Is there medication-assisted treatment during detox and treatment?

 A: Yes.
 Medication-assisted treatment (MAT) is available for those seeking treatment for stimulant addiction, opioid addiction, heroin addiction, alcohol addiction, and others, though acceptance into a MAT program is based on certain factors such as specific addiction, medical history, and current state of health.

 Q: Do you teach life skills or offer holistic therapies?

 A: Yes!
 An important part of addiction treatment is learning the tools necessary to support a healthy, sober lifestyle and discovering new activities that promote positivity and greater well-being.
 Our clients gain greater self-worth through mindfulness, healthy coping mechanisms, and the ability to connect with others during treatment and throughout Aftercare.

 Q: Are there specialists that can treat dual diagnosis?